How to ensure your children are hygienic at school

 Good habits start at home, so if your child is used to regularly washing their hands in their usual environment, then they will be more likely to practise good hygiene while at school.
 There are lots of different times when your kid should wash their hands, including:

 But just telling your child to wash their hands isn’t enough.
 They need to know the right way to do it.
-Luckily, the National Health and Medical Research Council has an easy-to-follow guide to proper handwashing.
-We recommend printing it out and sticking it above the sink!
+Luckily, the Australian Government's Health Direct website has an easy-to-follow guide on hand washing that can come in handy!

 Tip #2: How to cough and sneeze hygienically